bkis/sprudel/README.md

 ## Configuration and customization
 ### Features configuration
-You can find the available features to turn on and off in `config/config.features.php`.
+You can turn on/off and configure all the available features (like admin interface and anti-spam system) in `config/config.features.php`.
 ### Texts and labels
 In `config/config.texts.php`, you can not only set up the database connection and functional configuration, but also *every text and label string used on the Sprudel website*!
 This means you could just adjust the texts to your needs or even translate the complete web interface to another language.
 ### Colors